-Phantom Thief Jeanne Volume One is a manga by Arina Tanemura, and it was published by Viz Media’s Shojo Beat imprint in 2014.
-The series is rated “T” for teens; after reading this volume, I would agree with this rating,
+A Devil and Her Love Song Volume 13 is a manga by Miysohi Tomori, and it was published in North America by Viz Media’s Shojo Beat imprint in 2014.
+The series is rated “T” for teens; after reading the series, I would agree with this rating.

 The main character of the series is Maria Kawaii, a girl who transferred to Totsuka High School after being expelled from St. Katria for beating up a teacher.
 At the beginning of the series, she was misunderstood and bullied by many of her classmates; however, she was still able to make friends with Yusuke Kanda, Shin Meguro, and Tomoyo Kousaka.
 Later, Maria gets to know Shintaro Kurosu, a young man who has a major crush on her.
 Ayu, one of Maria’s former bullies, also becomes friends with her.

 In Volume 12, Shin leaves to go to America to get surgery for his injured tendon and go through rehab in the hopes of being able to play the piano again.
 Shin also says they should go their separate ways because he doesn’t want her to see the person he’s going to turn into.

 At the end of Volume 12, Maria begins making music videos with her friends and posting them on the Internet, in the hope that Shin will see them and understand the feelings she’s trying to convey.

 Yusuke is the one filming the videos, but he still has feelings for Maria.
 Ayu has feelings for Yusuke, and this becomes a point of contention at the beginning of Volume 13.
 Ayu becomes frustrated that Maria seems to be oblivious to Yusuke’s feelings.
 This escalates with a confrontation between the two in the girls’ bathroom at school.
 Fortunately, they’re ultimately able to work out their differences with some intervention from Tomoyo.